Dewb/monome-rack/docs/content/modules/grids.md

 # Holding keys

-To compensate for only having one pointer finger instead of ten, you can **Ctrl-click** keys (or **Cmd-click** on Mac) to hold them down momentarily.
-You can hold multiple grid keys while you hold down **Ctrl** (or **Cmd**) and all the held grid keys will be released when you stop holding it.
+To compensate for only having one pointer finger instead of ten, you can <kbd>Ctrl-click</kbd> keys (or <kbd>Cmd-click</kbd> on Mac) to hold them down momentarily.
+You can hold multiple grid keys while you hold down <kbd>Ctrl</kbd> (or <kbd>Cmd</kbd>) and all the held grid keys will be released when you stop holding it.

-This is handy for typical gestures like [setting the loop length on White Whale](http://monome.org/docs/whitewhale/#position--clock). **Ctrl-click** a key in row 2 to set the loop start, and then while still holding **Ctrl**, click another key in row 2 to set the end point.
+This is handy for typical gestures like [setting the loop length on White Whale](http://monome.org/docs/whitewhale/#position--clock). <kbd>Ctrl-click</kbd> a key in row 2 to set the loop start, and then while still holding <kbd>Ctrl</kbd>, click another key in row 2 to set the end point.

 ![ctrl-clicking keys to set white whale loop length](../images/whitewhale-ctrl-click.webp){: }

 # Locking keys

-Sometimes you need to hold a key down for a longer period of time. **Ctrl-Shift-click** a grid key (**Cmd-Shift-click** on Mac) to "lock" it down until you click it again.
-If you lock multiple keys, you can release them all at once by hitting **Esc** while hovering over the grid, or selecting **Release Locked Keys** from the right-click menu.
+Sometimes you need to hold a key down for a longer period of time. <kbd>Ctrl-Shift-click</kbd> a grid key (<kbd>Cmd-Shift-click</kbd> on Mac) to "lock" it down until you click it again.
+If you lock multiple keys, you can release them all at once by hitting <kbd>Esc</kbd> while hovering over the grid, or selecting **Release Locked Keys** from the right-click menu.

 Locked keys are indicated by a dot in the lower left corner.

 Locking a key allows you to use mode/settings pages, where you might need to hold a key down while pressing several other keys.
-For example, to enter [Edge Mode](http://monome.org/docs/earthsea/#edge) on [Earthsea](../modules/earthsea), **Ctrl-Shift-click** the 6th key in the first column to enter the mode, and then click the glyphs to change the gate method and time.
+For example, to enter [Edge Mode](http://monome.org/docs/earthsea/#edge) on [Earthsea](../modules/earthsea), <kbd>Ctrl-Shift-click</kbd> the 6th key in the first column to enter the mode, and then click the glyphs to change the gate method and time.
 Click the locked key again to unlock it and return to the main mode.

 ![ctrl-shift-clicking keys to lock earthsea glyph mode](../images/earthsea-ctrl-shift-click.webp){: }

 # Combining gestures

 Locking and holding keys can work together.
-For example, to adjust loop length in Kria, **Ctrl-Shift-click** the [Loop Modifier key](https://monome.org/docs/ansible/kria/#modifiers) in row 8 to edit loop lengths, then **Ctrl-click** the start and end of the loop in rows 1-4.
+For example, to adjust loop length in Kria, <kbd>Ctrl-Shift-click</kbd> the [Loop Modifier key](https://monome.org/docs/ansible/kria/#modifiers) in row 8 to edit loop lengths, then <kbd>Ctrl-click</kbd> the start and end of the loop in rows 1-4.

 ![ctrl-shift-clicking to lock kria loop modifier mode, then ctrl-clicking to set loop length](../images/kria-combined-gestures.webp){: style="border-right: 0.2em solid #bfbfbf; border-bottom: 0.1em solid #bfbfbf;" }